gjquach/cse15l-lab-reports/lab-report-1-week-0.md

 ## 6: Optimizing Remote Running
 **On Your Computer:**
-- Make a local edit to the WhereAmI.java file
+- Make a local edit to WhereAmI.java
-- Use the up arrow to scp the WhereAmI.java file onto the remote computer
+- Use the up arrow twice to get the `scp WhereAmI.java cs15lfa22xx@ieng6.ucsd.edu:~/` command
-- Up arrow to ssh into remote computer
+- Up arrow twice to get the `ssh cs15lfa22xx@ieng6.ucsd.edu` command
-- Up arrow to javac the WhereAmI.java file
+- Up arrow thrice to get the `javac WhereAmI.java` command
-- Up arrow to run java command
+- Up arrow thrice to get the `java WhereAmI` command

 ![Remote Running](img9.png)